Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning

 \end{theorem}

-Note that the weak solution of the dual variational equation \eqref{weak-form} in $L$ may not be unique and it is the same for the minmax problem \eqref{eqnminmax1}.
-However, their solution is unique for Friedrichs' system mentioned in the Subsection \ref{PDE-system}, due to the equivalence between the weak solution and the strong solution (cf. \cite{doi:10.1002/cpa.3160110306}).
+Note that the weak solution of the dual variational equation \eqref{weak-form} in $L$ may not be unique, which is also true for the minimax problem \eqref{eqnminmax1}.
+However, their solution is unique for Friedrichs' system mentioned in the Subsection \ref{PDE-system}, due to the equivalence between the weak solution and the strong solution (cf. \cite{Friedrichs1958}).
 In this case, the two problems \eqref{eqnminmax} and \eqref{eqnminmax1} are equivalent.

 Theorems \ref{key-thm}-\ref{key-thm2} have covered various interesting equations in real applications.
-But we would like to mention that Friedrichs learning can be extended to a more general setting, e.g., $u\in L$ but the data function $f$ in $Tu=f$ is not necessary in $L$.
+However, we would like to mention that Friedrichs learning can be extended to a more general setting, e.g., $u\in L$ but the data function $f$ in $Tu=f$ is not necessarily in $L$.
 Since the solution space $L$ is more generic than $V$ including solutions with discontinuity, this setting has a wide range of applications in fluid mechanics.
-We show this application by a numerical example for the advection-reaction problem.
+We will show this application by a numerical example for the advection-reaction problem in Section 5.
 Theoretical analysis for more general cases is left as future work.